mnguye49/finalProject/SRS.md

 * **US-4**
   * **Type of User:** Admin
   * **Description:** As an admin, I need the website to show the user what their cake would look like after they customize it so that they can get an accurate representation of what their cake would be like and if they want to make any changes.
+* **US-5**
+  * **Type of User:** Admin
+  * **Description:** As an admin, I need the website to show when and why a user cancels their order.
+Once the user submits their cancellation request I must be able to see the reason why they canceled and store it for feedback

 ## Glossary